- About Us

 The above documents need to be translated and the authenticity of the signature of the translator needs to be certified by the consular office.

 The remains need to be placed inside a hermetically sealed casket and then in an air tray or wooden box.
-The casket remains open until a consular officer examines the contents and then it is sealed before him/her.

 For the transport of ashes to Greece, the same documentation is required except for documents 3 and 4, and the ashes are placed in a container and then inside a wooden box.
 In place of document 3 we will need a certificate from the funeral home that the cremation was performed.